ZE3kr/ZE3kr/README.md

 ### Hi there, I'm James Guo! 👋

-I'm a Computer Science enthusiast and a competent "Hacker" with a focus on front-end development.
-My journey in tech has led me through exciting experiences from building dashboards for TikTok's life services at ByteDance to developing an IDE for WeChat mini-app developers at Tencent.
+I'm a Computer Science enthusiast and a competent _hacker_ with a focus on front-end development.
+My journey in tech has led me through exciting experiences from building dashboards for TikTok's life services at ByteDance to developing an official IDE for WeChat mini-app developers at Tencent.
 I'm currently advancing my skills in Electrical & Computer Engineering at Duke University, aiming to complete my Master's by May 2025.

 **What I'm passionate about:**
 - **Front-End Development:** Proficient in JavaScript, TypeScript, and React.
 I love crafting elegant interfaces and user experiences.